pranavbhagwat81/Corona-Safety-App/README.md

 # Corona-Safety-App

-# Getting Started
+## Getting Started

-Angular app to get the corona virus updates depending on the state and district.
+An accessible angular app to get the corona virus updates depending on the state and district.

 ## Get the Code
 ```